 Topsoil is the top layer of soil on the earth’s crust.
 This material is highly variable, depending on where you buy it.
-Without a large emphasis on both buying it from places that have high organic content and the right mix of sand, silt and clay, the product you receive may not produce the results you want without fertilizer and a lot of supplements.
-The second step in producing a quality screened topsoil is in the screening.
+Without a large emphasis on both buying it from places that have high organic content and the right mix of sand, silt, and clay, the product you receive may not produce the results you want without fertilizer and a lot of supplements.
+The second step in producing quality screened topsoil is in the screening.
 The soil has to be dry enough to screen without ruining the tilth of the soil and handled so that it stays fluffed up.

 Check the Topsoil Stockpile

 Dirt Guy topsoil is stockpiled in Durham, CT and our topsoil is readily available for inspection.
 If you cannot see the product you may be buying, then this may be a point of concern.
+So other suppliers do not allow potential customers to see what they will be getting in advance.

 The stockpile of material shows what to expect when it is delivered to you.
 Things you can see are: color, organic content, size and amount of rock in the soil, texture, and any foreign material.